Epic-Sounds: A Large-scale Dataset of Actions That Sound

 \textbf{Baselines.} For the baseline, we train visual-counterparts of both ActionFormer and TriDet, combining their predictions with the audio-version to regress the action boundaries and classify the ongoing sound within these boundaries.

 \textbf{Audio-Visual Processing.} This mathces the method described for the TIM recognition baseline.

 \textbf{Training \& Validation Configuration.} The visual models are trained in the same way as their audio-counterparts, with visual input features.
 To create a single set of proposals, we combine the predictions of each time step from the audio and visual models.
-We follow~\cite{zhang2022actionformer} and re-weight the confidence of the proposal and its action boundaries of each proposal by: